Gktr1080/Gktr1080/README.md

 ## About Me
 Hi, I am Gaurav Katiyar !
-- 💻 I am a Btech student with majors in Computer Science from Vellore Institute of Technology.
+- 💻 I am a B.Tech student with majors in Computer Science from Vellore Institute of Technology.

 🔭 I’m currently working on Web Development